Traveling with Sleep Apnea and TMJ Disorders: Tips for Better Sleep and Comfort On-the-Go

 • Implement a sleep-friendly routine: Maintain a consistent bedtime and wake-up routine while traveling to help stabilize your sleep patterns.
 Engage in calming activities like reading or deep breathing exercises to wind down before bed.

 • Pack your travel sleep kit: Create a sleep kit to bring with you on your travels.
-Include a comfortable pillow, earplugs, an eye mask, and any items that help you fall asleep with ease.
+Include a comfortable pillow, earplugs, an eye mask, and any other items that help you fall asleep with ease.

 • Minimize exposure to noise and light: To maintain quality sleep, choose accommodations with blackout curtains or blinds and opt for rooms away from elevators, ice machines, or busy traffic.
 Consider using white noise machines or apps to drown out any lingering sound disturbances.